input-output-hk/cardano-sl/docs/exceptions.md

 trickery to avoid them.
 The decision process for this is out of scope of this document.

+*Comment:* calling `zipSameLen` with lists of different length is a mistake by the programmer which manifests as a bug.
+This has nothing to do with exception handling.
+A program should never "catch" this bug and recover from it.
+A program with this bug built-in should crash.

 ### Regular error

 Consider a function like `readFile`.
 It is entirely possible that the path